krisztianodor/api/content/references/webhooks.md

 ## How to register your webhook

-Make a POST request to `/webhooks` via the IGDB API and include the following as the BODY of the request or as url encoded form parameters...
+Make a POST request to `/webhooks` via the IGDB API and include the following HEADER `Content-Type: application/json` and add a BODY to the request or as url encoded form parameters...

 ```javascript
 {